gkvs/gkvs-java-client/README.md

 gKVS Java Client

 The purpose of the gKVS Java Client is to provide better API to access data.
+* Scala friendly design.
+* Based on GPRC and protobuf
+* Support sync and async calls
+* Low footprint

 ### Performance